Codazzi tensors and their space-times, and Cotton gravity: Abstract

 \section{Abstract}

-We study the geometric properties of certain Codazzi tensors for their own sake, and for their appearance in the recent theory of Cotton gravity.\\ We prove that a perfect-fluid tensor is Codazzi if and only if the velocity field is shear and vorticity-free (i.e. the spacetime is doubly-twisted).
-A trace condition restricts it to a warped spacetime, as proven by Merton and Derdzi\'nski.
-We also give necessary and sufficient conditions for a spacetime to host a current-flow Codazzi tensor.
-In particular, we study their static and spherically symmetric cases.\\ We apply these results to the recent Cotton gravity by Harada.
-The equations have the freedom of choosing a Codazzi tensor, that constrains the spacetime where the theory is staged.
-The tensor, chosen in forms significative for physics, implies the form of the Ricci tensor, and the two specify the energy-momentum tensor, which is the source in Cotton gravity for the chosen metric.\\ Finally, we present the general energy-momentum tensor for Cotton gravity in De Sitter spacetimes.
+We study the geometric properties of certain Codazzi tensors for their own sake, and for their appearance in the recent theory of Cotton gravity.\\ We prove that a perfect-fluid tensor is Codazzi if and only if the metric is a generalized Stephani universe.
+A trace condition restricts it to a warped space-time, as proven by Merton and Derdzi\'nski.
+We also give necessary and sufficient conditions for a space-time to host a current-flow Codazzi tensor.
+In particular, we study the static and spherically symmetric cases, which include the Nariai and Bertotti-Robinson metrics.
+The latter are a special case of Yang Pure space-times, together with spatially flat FRW space-times with constant curvature scalar. \\ We apply these results to the recent Cotton gravity by Harada.
+The equations have the freedom of choosing a Codazzi tensor, that constrains the space-time where the theory is staged.
+The tensor, chosen in forms significative for physics, implies the form of the Ricci tensor, and the two specify the energy-momentum tensor, which is the source in Cotton gravity for the chosen metric.
+For example, the Stephani, Nariai and Bertotti-Robinson space-times solve Cotton gravity with physically sensible energy-momentum tensors.\\ Finally, we discuss Cotton gravity in De Sitter space-times.